robertovicario/uninsubria-Blockchain/docs/articles/3_LC.md

 # Longest Chain (LC)

-Longest chain is a data structure used in blockchain systems to maintain a single, agreed-upon history of transactions.
+_Longest Chain_ is a data structure used in blockchain systems to maintain a single, agreed-upon history of transactions.

 \vspace{0.5cm}